-We have used the HF+DMFT and HF+CDMFT methods to calculate the ground state energies of the ${\rm H}_6$ chain and ring.
-In most of our calculations we have used the ``exact diagonalization'' (ED) method to solve the quantum impurity model.
-We used $5$ bath sites for HF+DMFT and $4$ bath sites for HF+CDMFT;\cite{Caffarel94} up to $10$ bath sites were used in the HF+CDMFT calculation of the ${\rm H}_{50}$ chain and convergence with number of bath sites was verified.
-In a few cases we also used a continuous-time quantum Monte Carlo method \cite{Werner06} and verified that this gives identical results.
-The dynamical mean-field results are shown as the green and yellow curves in the two panels of Fig.~\ref{H6energies}.
-The upper panel shows that each approximation produces a result which lies somewhat above the exact result for the Hamiltonian which it approximates.
-HF+CDMFT is seen to be better than HF+DMFT.
-In extensive studies of Hubbard model systems with only local interactions Sangiovanni and co-workers found that going from single-site to 2-site clusters improved the energy substantially; going to large cluster sizes produced a slow and oscillating convergence to the exact result.\cite{Koch08} The differences between 2-site and exact results are less than the errors involved in constructing the approximate Hamiltonians, and will not be of interest here.
-We observe that both dynamical mean-field approximations locate the minimum in the $E(R)$ curve at essentially the exact position ($\sim 1.75\ \text{bohr}$), unlike the Hartree-Fock approximation ($\sim 1.7\ \text{bohr}$).
-The lower panel of Fig.~\ref{H6energies} shows the energies of the ${\rm H}_6$ ring obtained from the dynamical mean-field methods, along with the exact and Hartree-Fock results.
-As with the ${\rm H}_6$ chain, both methods places the minimum at the correct $R$, while HF+CDMFT gives a better estimate to the energies than HF+DMFT; however the large $R$ asymptotics are not as accurate as in the ${\rm H}_6$ chain.
+We have used these methods to calculate the ground state energies of the ${\rm H}_6$ chain and ring.
+In most of our calculations we have used the ``exact diagonalization'' (ED) method \cite{Caffarel94} to solve the quantum impurity model.
+Up to $10$ bath sites were used in the CDMFT($U,V_1$) calculation of the ${\rm H}_{50}$ chain; convergence with a number of bath sites was verified.
+In a few cases we also verified that a continuous-time quantum Monte Carlo (CT-QMC) method \cite{Werner06} gives identical results.
+The two panels of Fig.~\ref{H6energies} show that each approximation produces a result which lies somewhat above the exact result for the Hamiltonian which it approximates, with CDMFT providing a better approximation than DMFT.
+Also, although it is difficult to perceive in the figures, the DMFT($U$) equations have a phase transition to an antiferromagnetic state at $R\sim 4$ bohr while the Exact($U,V_1$) does not have any phase transition.
+Both DMFT approximations locate the minimum in the $E(R)$ curve at essentially the exact position ($\sim 1.75\ \text{bohr}$), unlike the UHF approximation ($\sim 1.7\ \text{bohr}$).
+A recent Hubbard model study \cite{Koch08} found that going from single-site to two-site clusters improved the energy substantially; larger cluster sizes converged slowly to the exact result and the differences between two-site and exact results are less than the errors involved in constructing the approximate Hamiltonians, and will not be of interest here.